 Things to Do in Plano

 Looking for something fun to do in Plano?
 The city offers a compelling mix of indoor and outdoor activities, from its museums and shopping centers to its parks and nature preserves.
-So whether there’s raging Texas heat outside and you’re not going anywhere without air conditioning, or it’s the prettiest spring day, you’ll have no trouble finding the perfect place to spend your day.
 Read on for a few suggestions of things to do in Plano.

 Explore Historic Downtown Plano